jihyunca/java_made_easy/index.md

 ## Welcome to Java Made Easy

-My name is Lizzie and I am CS student at the University of Waterloo.
+My name is Lizzie and I am CS student at the University of Waterloo. :bowtie:
 Java is one of the languages I'm most familiar with and I thought it would be a great opportunity for everyone to get to know the language, or even to get into coding.

 ### Introduction